ASA Survey Methodology

 ASA Staffing Employment and Sales Survey

 The American Staffing Association provides the only survey-based quarterly estimate of U.S. temporary and contract staffing sales.
-The quarterly ASA staffing employment and sales survey—which covers approximately 10,000 establishments (about a third of the industry)—also tracks employment and payroll, with results that parallel the establishment surveys of the U.S. Bureau of Labor Statistics.
+The quarterly ASA staffing employment and sales survey also tracks employment and payroll, with results that parallel the establishment surveys of the U.S. Bureau of Labor Statistics.

 The survey is used to estimate total industry employment, sales, and payroll, based on a model developed for ASA by Standard & Poor’s DRI / McGraw–Hill in 1992.
 DRI conducted a census of ASA members and a survey of selected nonmember firms.
 Using this and related government data, DRI prepared annual estimates for 1990 and 1991 and a stratified-panel, survey-based estimation model to be used quarterly from 1992 forward.